microsoft/Dual-write-automations/README.md

 ## How to get started?

+Download the pre-compiled application here: https://github.com/microsoft/Dual-write-automations/releases/ or clone the repo and compile it on your machine.

 1. Setup an environment with Dual-Write and the maps how you need/ want it
 2. Export the configuration with the tool
 3. Apply on other environments based on the config with the tool.